Alpeshgarg/QuickGrocery/README.md

-# QuickGrocery 🛒
+# QuickGrocer 🛒

-**QuickGrocery** is a Flutter-based grocery delivery app designed to streamline the process of ordering and delivering groceries from local stores.
+**QuickGrocer** is a Flutter-based grocery delivery app designed to streamline the process of ordering and delivering groceries from local stores.
 It includes a user-friendly interface for customers and a robust system for managing orders and deliveries.

 ---